 The Superhero Power You Need to Know About: Grit

-Do you ever wonder why it’s so hard to make a good living as a freelancer?
-You’re talented.
-And you’re smart.
+Do you ever wonder why it’s so hard to make a good living as a freelancer when you now you’re talented and smart?
 Here’s the big secret to freelance success: Grit.

 You don’t need to be a genius like Ironman.
 And you don’t need to have the endurance of Captain America or the speed of Wonder Woman.